 The experience of childhood trauma can lead us to develop maladaptive (self-damaging) coping strategies to attempt to gain some relief from symptoms caused by the trauma such as depression and anxiety.
-Such self-damaging behaviours, to give just a few examples, may include : smoking, drinking too much, drug use and gambling – these are all what are known as ways of dissociating from uncomfortable emotions.
+Such self-damaging behaviors, to give just a few examples, may include : smoking, drinking too much, drug use and gambling – these are all what are known as ways of dissociating from uncomfortable emotions.

 Self-damaging behaviours frequently give rise to what are known as PREVENTABLE DISEASES.
 Lung cancers caused by smoking (about 80% of all lung cancer cases) would clearly be one example of a preventable disease.

-Extremely often, however, when people attempt to alter their health behaviours for the better on their own, they find it extremely difficult.
+Extremely often, however, when people attempt to alter their health behaviors for the better on their own, they find it extremely difficult.
 Because of this, about a quarter of people in the U.S. are at increased risk of illnesses such as heart disease and cancer.

-It is particularly important to focus on the self-damaging health behaviours of people who have suffered childhood trauma because, frequently, they will have developed psychological problems as a result of their painful experiences such as depression and anxiety., both they and their doctors may well have been focusing so much upon their emotional difficulties that their physical health issues have taken a back seat.
+It is particularly important to focus on the self-damaging health behaviors of people who have suffered childhood trauma because, frequently, they will have developed psychological problems as a result of their painful experiences such as depression and anxiety., both they and their doctors may well have been focusing so much upon their emotional difficulties that their physical health issues have taken a back seat.